-The Belgium international has made only six appearances for Arsene Wenger's side this season but is adamant that he is not looking to leave the club.Thomas Vermaelen insists he is not thinking of a move away from Arsenal.
+The Belgium international has made only six appearances for Arsene Wenger's side this season but is adamant that he is not looking to leave the club

 The 27-year-old was handed his first Premier League start of the season in the club’s defeat to Manchester United at Old Trafford on Sunday.

-Vermaelen’s selection was due to Per Mertesacker’s illness.
-Otherwise, the Germany international was set to start alongside his regular center back partner Laurent Koscielny.
+Vermaelen’s selection was due to Per Mertesacker’s illness, otherwise the Germany international was set to start alongside his regular centre-back partner Laurent Koscielny.

 Despite making only six appearances for Arsenal this season, the Belgium international maintains reports suggesting he is unhappy in north London are not accurate.